 Before GLMs became vogue, rating plans were built using univariate methods.
 Univariate methods were considered intuitive and easy to demonstrate the relationship to costs (loss and/or expense).
 Today, many insurers consider univariate methods too simplistic since they do not take into account the interaction (or dependencies) of the selected input variables.

 According to many in the insurance industry, GLMs introduce significant improvements over univariate-based rating plans by automatically adjusting for correlations among input variables.
-Today, the majority of predictive models used in private passenger automobile and homeowners’ rating plans are GLMs.
+Today, the majority of predictive models used in personal automobile and home rating plans are GLMs.
 However, GLM results are not always intuitive, and the relationship to costs may be difficult to explain.
 This is a primary reason regulators can benefit from best practices.

 A GLM consists of three elements:

-Each component of Y is independent and a probability distribution from the exponential family, or more generally, a selected variance function and dispersion parameter.
+A target variable, Y, which is a random variable that is independent and follows a probability distribution from the exponential family, defined by a selected variance function and dispersion parameter.

 A linear predictor η = Xβ.